krzysztof99xd/module4Team41Topicus/README.md

 The wizard will ask for the Tomcat installation directory, choose the one where you saved your Tomcat directory.

 For intelij Ultimate the steps are a little bit different:

-Go to run configuration
-Select local tomcat
-Then go down the window
-There is a button named fix
-Click it
-Choose your war
+Firstly, go to run configuration,  select local tomcat, then go down the window, there is a button named fix, click it, choose your war
-And you can start the web app on tomcat server.
+Now you can start the web app on tomcat server.

 How to make use of our app: